 Security Guard CV FAQs

-You must highlight achievements specific to the security guard role, your knowledge, and use of relevant skills and tools.
-For example, demonstrate the number of security threats you defused through CCTV monitoring or the conflicts you safely resolved without escalating to the management.
+You must showcase achievements specific to the security guard role, your knowledge, and use of relevant skills and tools.
+For example, demonstrate the number of security threats you defused through CCTV surveillance or the conflicts you safely resolved without escalating to the management.

 One page if you don’t have much direct work experience.
 Use the page to discuss your skills, work experience from similar roles, achievements, and your unique qualifications.
-For an experienced security guard, you can use up to two pages.
-However, ensure that you include information that convinces recruiters you’re the right choice for the job.
+For an experienced security guard, you can use two pages at most.
+However, make sure you include information that convinces recruiters you’re the right choice for the job.